Landon Donovan: 2005–2014

 Donovan had a mixed year with LA Galaxy in 2007.
 Upon the signing and arrival of David Beckham, Donovan relinquished his captaincy to the English superstar.
 In the 2007 SuperLiga tournament, Donovan was the top scorer.
 He scored a goal in every match except for the final.
 He scored six goals in five matches.
 At this point in his career, Donovan had 84 all-time regular season goals putting him in seventh place on the league's all-time scoring list.
-Although the 2008 season was a disappointment for LA Galaxy, it was a banner year for Donovan as he scored 20 goals and 9 assists in 25 matches, forming a strong offensive partnership with David Beckham and Edson Buddle.
+Although the 2008 season was a disappointment for LA Galaxy, it was a banner year for Donovan as he scored 20 goals and nine assists in 25 matches, forming a strong offensive partnership with David Beckham and Edson Buddle.

 After his former national team manager Bruce Arena was named LA Galaxy head coach and Beckham joined Milan on loan in early 2009, Donovan once again was given the club captaincy on a permanent basis.
 In July 2009, Donovan received praise and criticism for his critical comments about Beckham in Sports Illustrated journalist Grant Wahl's book The Beckham Experiment, calling Beckham a poor captain and teammate.
 He later apologized to Beckham for discussing his concerns to a reporter rather than to him directly.
-The two reconciled upon Beckham's mid-season return to Los Angeles and Donovan enjoyed an outstanding 2009 campaign, winning the league's Most Valuable Player and MLS Goal of The Year 2009 award and leading LA Galaxy to MLS Cup 2009, which they lost on penalties.
-Following the season, Donovan agreed to a four-year extension to his contract with LA Galaxy, with clauses that allow him to seek loans during the MLS offseason.
+The two reconciled upon Beckham's mid-season return to Los Angeles and Donovan enjoyed an outstanding 2009 campaign, winning the league's Most Valuable Player and MLS Goal of The Year 2009 award and leading LA Galaxy to MLS Cup 2009, which they lost 5–4 on penalties to Real Salt Lake after a 1–1 draw, Donovan missing his attempt in the shootout.
+Following the season, Donovan agreed to a four-year extension to his contract with LA Galaxy, with clauses that allowed him to seek loans during the MLS offseason.
 On August 1, 2010, Donovan scored the 100th goal of his MLS career.
 On September 18, 2010, he became the all-time leading scorer for LA Galaxy.